Birthright citizenship in the United States: The Equal Nationality Act of 1934

 The Equal Nationality Act of 1934 allowed a married woman with children who had been born abroad to transmit her citizenship to her children, provided the mother had resided in the United States before the child was born.
 The law was not retroactive, thus children born before 1934 had difficulty in proving claims to derivative citizenship from their mother.
 The maternal derivative citizenship for children born abroad before 1934 was not confirmed until 1989.
 Previously only fathers were able to transmit derivative citizenship to their offspring.
 The law had no provisions for derivative nationality if the child(ren) were illegitimate.

 Nationality Acts of 1936 and 1940

-The Nationality Act of 1936 reaffirmed that a woman who had lost her citizenship through marriage to an alien before September 22, 1922, could regain her citizenship if the marriage had terminated, as long as she took the oath of citizenship.
+The Nationality Act of 1936 reaffirmed that a woman who had lost her citizenship through marriage to a non-citizen before September 22, 1922, could regain her citizenship if the marriage had terminated, as long as she took the oath of citizenship.
 It did not repeal the Cable Act, but the Nationality Act of 1940 repealed sections 1, 2, 3, and 4, as well as amendments from 1930, 1931, and 1934 of the Cable Act.
 The 1940 law allowed all women who lost their citizenship because of marriage to repatriate without regard to their marital status upon swearing the oath of allegiance.
 It also specified that derivative citizenship for children born out of wedlock could pass from mother to child, but required that a father legitimize the child declaring paternity before it reached majority.